mhwlng/dashboard-elite/README.md

 ```

 The name of each section refers to the name of the related button set .json file in the Data\ButtonBlocks directory.

-Each button set is configured via a .json file in the Data\ButtonBlocks directory.

 An automatic profile switching mechanism will be used, in case button sets exist with these file names: